alessalessio/readme/README.md

 What to expect from me:
 I am here to guide, coach, clarify, simplify and reduce the noise around you.
 I want to plan together with you your career path.
 And if you don't have the answer to questions like 'where do you see yourself in 1 or 5 years?' .
 I'll help you come up with a plan.
-We, as engineers, have a duty to ourselves to trying and be
+We, as engineers, have a duty to ourselves to build up our skills, to evolve and to bring this know-how within the team and the product.
+I want to work with you and find the learning path that fits for you, like a tailor would sew your own suit.
+As a part of my job, I want to review how the learning path is going, and eventually adjust.
+I value ownership and risk taking.
+I want engineers to be able to trust their insticts, make decisions and be able to fail, learn and iterate.
+This is the safe path to success.

 My aim is to drive each single one of you to be a distinguishable layer whose value brought to the final product is clearly visible, tangible and harmonized with the others.
 Wouldn't it make a perfect lasagna?